AryaJohary/ContainerApp/README.md

 # ContainerApp
- This is a container app which contains 5 sample games from MixAndJam youtube channel.
+ This is a container app.
+It has a beautiful UI in which you can choose to play from the library of 5 games.